Times Of India

 ‘‘After the blast, there was panic all over the market as people were screaming as they ran helter-skelter.
 And then, the second explosion took place.
 With this, we all froze in our spots, waiting to see who would be the victims of a third.
 After a few minutes, people started walking out again.
 We just want to get home safely now.
 Our car is blocked in the parking lot as someone else has abandoned theirs on the main road,’’ said Arun Mathur.

-ting in his shop: ‘‘I rushed out of my shop and there were announcements being made from the police booth asking all the people to rush into the park.
+Added Anil Kumar of Bags and More, who was sitting in his shop: ‘‘I rushed out of my shop and there were announcements being made from the police booth asking all the people to rush into the park.
 I tried to help out too, and evacuated the shop.
 There was a stampede on the pavements as everyone was trying to rush out of the market.’’

-market association had started making announcements from the police booth, asking people to stay calm and move towards the park in the middle of the market. ‘‘As people collected in the park, many people were saved from injuries which could have been caused if they were near Prince Pan corner,’’ said Neeshikanth Sharma, a shopkeeper.
+Right after the first blast, eyewitnesses said that the market association had started making announcements from the police booth, asking people to stay calm and move towards the park in the middle of the market. ‘‘As people collected in the park, many people were saved from injuries which could have been caused if they were near Prince Pan corner,’’ said Neeshikanth Sharma, a shopkeeper.

 Several others whose cars had got damaged in the blasts, stood helplessly.
 “I can’t drive the car now as the windscreen is totally shattered and will fall if the car moves.
 I had come here from Faridabad, but parked the car here and fortunately went out with my family to eat something.
 After the blasts, I rushed to check on the car, but the police did not allow us to come inside for over an hour,’’ said Goldie, whose Toyota Corolla car got damaged.